 - Feet – You can also use the foam roller under your feet.
 Sit down in a chair and place the roller under your feet, letting the vibrations travel up your legs.

-So with Pulseroll vibrating foam rollers being cost and time effective, easy to use, and they actually do the job, if you’re looking for the best foam roller for runners we’ve got that covered.
+So with Pulseroll vibrating foam rollers being cost and time effective, easy to use, and they actually do the job, if you’re looking for the best foam roller for runners (and tips to help you use foam rollers effectively) we’ve got that covered.